-During the WG's closure process, coordinating with the Chair, Staff will provide a unique link (URL) to the online questionnaire along with open and close dates and any specific instructions.
+If a periodic survey and/or closure survey is conducted, coordinating with the Chair, the Staff Support Team will provide a unique link (URL) to the online questionnaire along with open and close dates and any specific instructions.
 Staff will then perform the following actions:

-- · Monitor the online process providing status updates to the WG Chair; - · Provide technical assistance to WG members if requested; - · Notify the Chair when all team members have completed the questionnaire; and, following the close date, - Summarize the feedback in a written report to the Chartering Organization.
+- · Monitor the online process providing status updates to the WG Chair; - · Provide technical assistance to WG members if requested; - · Notify the Chair when all team members have completed the questionnaire; and, following the close date, - · Summarize the feedback in a written report to the Chartering Organization.